joeldrapper/quickdraw/README.md

 <img src="quickdraw.png" alt="Quickdraw" width="128">

+> [!WARNING]
+> Quickdraw is currently in development.
+You should almost definitely not use it in a project until `1.0` is released.

 Quickdraw is a new test framework for Ruby:

 - Spec-like DSL, but with just five methods: `describe`, `test` and `expect`, `assert`, `refute`.
 No `context`, `let`, `subject`, `to`, `it`, `is_expected` or `specify`, and you’ll never need to guess whether the next symbol should be a space, a colon, a dot or an underscore.